dis-data-modeling-2020/slides/assignment1.md

 To submit your solution, copy the commands and their outputs from the shell (including prompt) to a new *markdown-formated file* `exercise2.md`.
 Make use of the markdown markup for verbatim code blocks to render it nicely in monospace font.

-More on markdown-formating can be found at this [markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) from `adam-p`.
+More on markdown-formating can be found at this [markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) from `adam-p` or the official [GitHub Guide to Markdown](https://guides.github.com/features/mastering-markdown/).